mohitsood5934/Group-Chat-Private-Chat-Application-using-MEAN-And-Socket.io/README.md

 - It is mostly dependent on NPM.
 - It is fast and reliable.Whenever any event occurs the server will get that event  and emit the event to particular connected client.

-### Following are  the things that I have implemented
 ### Login and Signup
 - There is Login and Signup options for the user.I have used JWT Authentication for the user authentication.If you are not familiar with JWT then please check out this first [https://github.com/mohitsood5934/Implementing-JWT-using-Node.js]
 ![image](https://user-images.githubusercontent.com/26309496/72407845-e37d3380-3786-11ea-9114-cbe837510a09.png)